timhughes/vagrant_ansible_okd4/README.md

-# Vagrant > Ansible > Openshift
+# Vagrant > Ansible > OKD4

-These instructions are based on https://docs.openshift.com/container-platform/4.4/installing/installing_bare_metal/installing-bare-metal.html
+These instructions are based on https://docs.okd.io/latest/installing/installing_bare_metal/installing-bare-metal.html#installation-requirements-user-infra_installing-bare-metal

-I have built this as a learning experience and potential use as a playground environment for Systems Engineers who manage OpenShift clusters.
-At the end you should end up with a OpenShift cluster with:
+I have built this as a learning experience and potential use as a playground environment for Systems Engineers who manage OKD4 clusters.
+At the end you should end up with a OKD4 cluster with:

 - One load-balancer/dhcp/dns system
 - Three control-plane systems